1. About Riverside Medical Practice

 3. Our purposes for using personal information

-We use personal information to enable us to provide healthcare services for patients (including appointment reminders); research; supporting and managing our employees; maintaining our accounts and records and the use of.
+We use personal information to enable us to provide healthcare services for patients (including appointment reminders); research; supporting and managing our employees; and maintaining our accounts and records.

 4. Our legal basis for using personal information

 Riverside Medical Practice is required to have a legal basis when using personal information.
 We consider that performance of our tasks and functions are in the public interest.
 So when using personal information our legal basis is usually that its use is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us.
 In some situations we may rely on a different legal basis; for example, when we are using personal information to pay a supplier, our legal basis is that its use is necessary for the purposes of our legitimate interests as a buyer of goods and services.
 Another example would be for compliance with a legal obligation to which Riverside Medical Practice is subject to, for example under the Public Health etc. (Scotland) Act 2008 we are required to notify Health Protection Scotland when someone contracts a specific disease.